Bohemus307/YardFarm1.0/README.md

 * Fork Repo to working directory and cd into yardfarm1.0
 * Npm install
+* Npm start-server to start Adafruit server for sensors *
 * .ENV file requires either dev or prod based on config.js

 ### Dependencies